fredrikwidlund/libreactorng/README.md

 }
 ```

 The power of the event driven pattern is that actors can operate concurrently in the same thread, with a shared state, without a need for locks, mutexes and semaphores, and without a need for context switching.
 This allows for highly scalable and performance optimized applications, while also minimizing the risk for race conditions.

-Event driven applications tend to be flexible, loosely-coupled and scalable.
+Event driven applications tend to be `flexible, loosely-coupled and scalable`, `easier to develop and amenable to change` and `significantly more tolerant of failure`.